nathanfieldsteel/nathanfieldsteel.github.io/_posts/2022-12-07-Langtons-Ant-III.md

 ### Code

 [Here](https://github.com/nathanfieldsteel/langtons-ant) is the github repo for the code I wrote.
 Keep in mind that while it's usable, I didn't write it with users other than myself in mind.
 So it's not particularly friendly.
-See the `readme` on github for instructions.
+See the `readme` on github for instructions on how to compile and use it.

 ### Motivations